Home » Blogs » Jim Corbett National Park Named After a British (Man Eaters of Kumaon)

 Where is the Museum of Jim Corbett based?

-The museum is based out of Choti Haldwani near the Kaladhungi region in Uttarakhand.
-It’s in close proximity to the Jim Corbett National Park.
+The museum is based in Choti Haldwani near the Kaladhungi region in Uttarakhand.
+It’s in proximity to the Jim Corbett National Park.
 It’s a heritage museum for wildlife enthusiasts and displays all his life’s belongings.
 It feels like a leap into history.

 What is Project Tiger?